gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -03 to -04 ## {#sec-03-04}

+* New abstract.

+* Terminology: node name; node resource.

+* Creation and pointing at node resource.

+* Updated Group Manager API (REST methods and offered services).

+* Size of challenges 'cnonce' and 'rsnonce'.

+* Value of 'rsnonce' for reused or non-traditionally-posted tokens.

+* Removed reference to RFC 7390.

+* Editorial improvements.

 ## Version -02 to -03 ## {#sec-02-03}

 * New sections, aligned with the interface of ace-key-groupcomm .